Michael-F-Bryan/mdbook-epub/README.md

 `mdBook Documentation.epub` (substituting in whatever your book's title is).

-## Features
+## Planned Features

-The following features are completed, or planned:
+The following features are planned (a checked box indicates it's complete).
+This list is by no means complete, so feature requests are most welcome!

 - [x] Make a valid `EPUB` file with the bare chapter contents
 - [x] Generate a basic TOC
+- [ ] Nested chapters - currently they're all inserted at the top level
 - [ ] Include a default CSS stylesheet
 - [ ] Include user-defined stylesheets and themes
+- [ ] Support the `{{#playpen some/rust/file.rs}}` annotation for including
+  Rust files (will just include because running snippets via the Playpen doesn't make sense).

 ## Contributing